The Triumph of BTS

 By taking a strong hand in the writing of their music, BTS have always stood apart from traditional K-pop methods, and, for that matter, much of songwriting-camp-dominated U.S. pop, too.
 (Whether BTS are actually part of K-pop at this point is a hotly debated topic among their fans, known as ARMY — many believe the group has transcended the label.)
 “They feel organic and unique,” says Late Late Show host James Corden, a fan who’s had them on several times since 2017.
 “It never feels like they’re in the machine.
 They are the machine.”

 RM and Suga have both been producing for years, and Suga has numerous songwriting credits for other artists.
-Outside of the members’ contributions, most of the production and songwriting was long accomplished in-house at Big Hit, with Si-hyuk and a team of producers and songwriters collaborating.
+Outside of the members’ contributions, most of the production and songwriting was long accomplished in-house at Big Hit, with Bang and a team of producers and songwriters collaborating.
 Starting circa 2017, Western songwriters and producers joined the process, but their contributions were part of a group effort.

 Head producer Pdogg tends to select the best melodies and sections from various creators, who could be anywhere in the world.
 “It’ll come back and they’ll say, ‘We love these two parts that you did,’ ” says August Rigo, a Filipino Canadian songwriter who worked on the 2020 singles “Black Swan” and “On.” “ ‘Then we have this verse, and we have this section that we’re not quite sure of.’
 So it’s like piecing a puzzle together in collaboration with BTS. . . .
 It wasn’t like, two days and it was done.
 No, it was two, three months, maybe six or seven revisions.”